microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ![make development branch as default branch](images/default-branch.png)

-The template comes with few Github workflow related to Prompt Flow flows for providing a jumpstart (named_entity_recognition, web_classification and math_coding).
+The template comes with a few Github workflows related to Prompt Flow flows that provide a jumpstart (named_entity_recognition, web_classification and math_coding).
 Each scenerio has 2 workflows.
 The first one is executed during pull request(PR) e.g. [named_entity_recognition_pr_dev_workflow.yml](../.github/workflows/named_entity_recognition_pr_dev_workflow.yml), and it helps to maintain code quality for all PRs.
 Usually, this pipeline uses a smaller dataset to make sure that the Prompt Flow job can be completed fast enough.

 The second Github workflow [named_entity_recognition_ci_dev_workflow.yml](../.github/workflows/named_entity_recognition_ci_dev_workflow.yml) is executed automatically before a PR is merged into the *development* or *main* branch.
 The main idea of this pipeline is to execute bulk run, evaluation on the full dataset for all prompt variants.
 Both the workflow can be modified and extended based on the project's requirements.